Table of Contents

 Cost

 Distillation and purification both come at higher prices.
-Distilled water costs around two to ten dollars per gallon while installing and maintaining purification filtration systems holds a high investment value.
-However, take note that deionization and reverse osmosis are more affordable than distillation.
+Distilled water costs around two to ten dollars per gallon, while installing and maintaining purification filtration systems holds a high investment value.
+However, note that deionization and reverse osmosis are more affordable than distillation.

 The safer option

 Distilled water lacks healthy minerals such as calcium, magnesium, and fluoride.
 The absence of these minerals can promote dehydration.
-To conclude, purified water is far more superior when it comes to safety and health benefits.
+To conclude, purified water is far superior in safety and health benefits.

 Things to consider